CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. program:: tranlist

-.. option:: -u, --user=USER

-    *USER* is DB user's ID to log-in.
-It only allows DBA and DBA group users.(The default: DBA)

-.. option:: -p, --password=PASSWORD

-    *PASSWORD* is DB user's password.

 .. option:: -s, --summary

     This option outputs only summarized information(it omits query execution information or locking information).